JohnnyBackflip/SteamWorkshopFileDownloader/README.md

-# DEPRECATED DUE TO CHANGES ON STEAM
+# DEPRECATED BECAUSE OF CHANGES ON STEAM

 # Steam Workshop file/item downloader
 This is a simple script that downloads images, pdfs and text files from the Steam Workshop.
 It scans a .json file for http(s) links and tries to download everything it can find in that file.